Bicycle Paths in Kalispell

 When biking to work, many, many times at 4-way stops, vehicles have waved me on.
 I fumble around, getting going as fast as I can while awkwardly waiving thanks and steering at the same time.
 That, I don’t mind.

-At least once last summer, though, I get honked at.
-Yelled at too.
-The one time I remember that I was riding toward the center of the road, putting my arm out to signal a left-hand turn when: “get off the *@#%* road, you @$&$%!”
+At least once every summer, though, I get honked at.
+Sometimes, I get yelled at too.
+One time, I was riding toward the center of the road, putting my arm out to signal a left-hand turn when I heard, “Get off the *@#%* road, you @$&$%!”

-Being a lawyer, the getting honked and cussed at got me thinking…who was technically right?
+Being a lawyer, getting honked and cussed at got me thinking…who was technically right?

 Riding on Roadways Laws

 Montana bicycling laws provide that cyclists who are operating at “less than the normal speed of traffic shall ride in the right-hand lane of the roadway, subject to the following provisions…” MCA § 61-8-605 So, rude driver, as a bicyclist, I am not supposed to ride on the sidewalk.
 But … I was not actually on the right side of the road.
 So, was the rude driver correct?
 Was I in the wrong?

 Nope.
 Reading the statute further, it provides: a “bicyclist may use a lane other than the right-hand lane when … preparing for a left turn at an intersection or into a private road or driveway…” MCA § 61-8-605.
 I was within my rights to be riding toward the middle of the lane before making my left-hand turn.